 The contracts, the supplier added, were often won by major outsourcing firms with well-established bid writing units but under-resourced delivery teams, forcing them to subcontract the work out to smaller players.

 The government has pledged to spend one in every three pounds with SMEs by 2022.
 The percentage of total award value won by SMEs through G-Cloud was 40 per cent in 2018/19, according to the Crown Commercial Service’s data.
-But an analysis by Tussell on NS Tech’s behalf last year showed that across government tech as a whole, only 16 per cent had gone to SMEs between June 2017 and 2018.
+But an analysis by Tussell on NS Tech’s behalf last year showed that across government tech as a whole, only 16 per cent of deals had gone to SMEs between June 2017 and 2018.